Herbalistwithaphd/myApp/README.md

 theApp

-I dont havce time for summary just yet.
+I dont have time for summary just yet.